saurabhg008/katacoda-scenarios/TestLinux/step1.md

-Create a file under /tmp named "testfile"
+Create a user called 'testuser'